 All jurisdictions have legal rules that specify deadlines for settling different kinds of injury claims or suing negligent parties.
 When you miss this deadline, you automatically forfeit your legal right to pursue compensation for your losses.
-These rules could be very complex because the deadline could greatly differ based on a particular case’s circumstances.
+The medical malpractice statute of limitations can be complex, since the deadline could greatly differ based on a particular case’s circumstances.

 Broadly speaking, these statutes of limitations rules are common:

 Your medical records can serve as evidence to support your medical malpractice claims.
 You should also consider collecting medical records before the occurrence of the malpractice, even if the records are from other medical providers that are not part of your claim.
 If your claim goes to court, your medical records will also be necessary during the discovery process.

 Make sure to write down a list of all the medical providers you have consulted or have treated you, as well as the dates of all medical appointments, diagnostic tests, and hospital admissions.
 It will be easier for your lawyer to review and gauge the strength of your case if you have this supporting evidence.